CS6440-Practicum/practicum/Final Delivery/Special Instructions.md

 2. Open a terminal in the root of this project
 3. Run `yarn install` to install dependencies
 4. Run `yarn build` to compile assets
+5. Configure the server environment variables by copying `server/.env.example` to a new file called `server/.env`.
+You will need OAuth2 app credentials for both Google (you can create this in Google Cloud Platform) and Dexcom (create an app on https://developer.dexcom.com).
+  a.
+For more information about the required environment variables, view the main README.md file in this repository.
-5. `cd` into `/server` and run `yarn start` to launch the application
+7. `cd` into `/server` and run `yarn start` to launch the application
-6. Access the application at http://localhost:3000/
+8. Access the application at http://localhost:3000/